euclid1729/kaggle-bluebook-for-bulldozers/README.md

 relevant to price of machine e.g. Machine Usage, Machine Hours Current Meter, Product Class Description, Product Group etc.

-For modelling and implementation details llok at the projectDetailedDescription.pdf
+For modelling and implementation details look at the projectDetailedDescription.pdf